BeehiveForum/BeehiveForum/docs/readme.txt

 You REALLY SHOULD make a back up of your database before you perform the upgrade.
 We can't stress how important this is.
-If you don't perform a backup and something goes wrong you'll be up creek without a paddle and if things go even more wrong you may find that you loose your boat as well.
+If you don't perform a backup and something goes wrong you'll be up shit creek without a paddle and if things were to get even worse you may find that you loose your boat as well.

-The easiest way to perform a back up is by using telnet to connect into your server and making a physical copy of the MySQL/BeehiveForum folder.
-You'll know when you've found the right one when you come across loads of .MYI and .MYD files with the same names as the BeehiveForum tables.
+The easiest way to perform a back up is by using telnet to connect into your server and making a physical copy of the MySQL/Beehive Forum folder.
+You'll know when you've found the right one when you come across loads of .MYI and .MYD files with the same names as the Beehive Forum tables.

 If you can do this then great, if not you might want to ask your hosting provider if they can do it for you, at least temporarily while you do the upgrade.
 Then if